We go one on one with the Commanding Officer for the Navy's Elite Flying Squadron

-The Blue Angels will take to the skies above Cape Girardeau in 2019.
+The Blue Angels will take to the skies above Cape Girardeau this weekend!

 The Navy’s elite flying squadron will put on a show May 18 and 19 as part of the 2019 Cape Girardeau Regional Air Festival.

 You might remember seeing the Blue Angels flight demonstration in 2010.
 That was the last time the team performed in Cape Girardeau.

 You’ll also get to see the U.S. Golden Knights, Shockwave, Joe “Rifle” Shetterly, Skip Stewart Airshows, Angel 9 TransAm, and Dream Photo.

 CLICK HERE for more information on the acts that will perform.

 PLAN YOUR TRIP: